shivaprasad-bhat/work-manager-android/README.md

 ## About the app

-> This application is developed to sending the notification periodically using android's WorkManager.
+> This application is developed to send a notification periodically using android's WorkManager.
 Irrespective of the state (open / closed) the application sends a notification to the user.
 Every 16th minute, user will get a notification

 ## Dependencies used in app